 - Part 4: B.C. man Dave Miller describes his wife, Storm’s, assisted death.
 DWDC Victoria co-chair Jeffrey Brooks explains why personal MAID stories like Storm’s and Dave’s are so important.

-- Part 5: Dr. Jonathan Reggler, DWDC board member and chair of our Physicians Advisory Council, predicts that bans on MAID in faith-based institutions will go to court and speaks to the problem of forced transfers.
+- Part 5: Dr. Jonathan Reggler, DWDC board member and chair of our Clinicians Advisory Council, predicts that bans on MAID in faith-based institutions will go to court and speaks to the problem of forced transfers.

 - Part 6: “A Good Good-bye” producer Jean Paetkau shares what it was like to explore the stories and controversies surrounding MAID in Canada.
 Her piece includes the perspective of Noreen Campbell, one of the first people in Canada to be approved for MAID and a former member of DWDC’s Disability Advisory Council.